vasilisvg/tschicholds-figures/eighteen-7/article.md

 The main column is *one part* wider and extends to the exact middle of the page, which seems like a natural place to align things with.
 The left top still aligns with a diagonal, as does the left bottom when you scroll all the way down.
 The `width` is `38.88%`.

 The second column is as wide as the original column.
-It touches the three original diagonal lines at the right top, and the two bottom corners.
-It has a `width` of `33.33%`.
+It touches the three original diagonal lines at the left and right top, and the bottom right corners.
+It has a `width` of `27.77%`.

 The margins on the whole page are the same as in the [classic book layout](../eighteen-1/).
 The difference is the margin between the wto columns.
 In all previous layouts it consisted of *two parts* (or 11.11% of the viewport width), in this case it's just *one part* (or 5.55% of the viewport width).